ARK-Scott/SnowStorm/index.md

 3) Vaults and Bases that are locked, unaccessable to the regular tribe member, are only to keep things safe.
 We don't do that to horde all of the good stuff for ourselves, so if you ever need something ask!

+4) All members, new or past, are not allowed to build anymore bases.
+We have reached the server limit of three, and we ask that you don't build without talking to Ember first.

 ### Staff
 Dreamer - Founder / Owner
 Ember - Owner